7 Best Stereo Imaging Plugins For Better Mixes

 • Frequency-Dependent Processing

-PSP stereoController2 includes crossover controls that let you apply different stereo processing to different frequency ranges, and from what I can tell, this frequency-conscious approach is what separates professional stereo tools from basic wideners.
-The frequency split lets you keep low frequencies centered for power and punch while widening mid and high frequencies for space and air.
+PSP stereoController2 has crossover controls, so you can apply different stereo processing to different frequency ranges.
+This frequency-based approach is what sets professional stereo tools apart from basic wideners.
+You can keep low frequencies centered for power and widen the mids and highs for more space.

-I think stereoController2 is one the top stereo imaging plugins for wide synths you can get.
+I think stereoController2 is one of the best stereo imaging plugins for wide synths.

 2. PluginBoutique StereoSavage 2 – Most Flexible/versatile